ppone/docs/guides/chasing.md

 That means that if you have not sent the invoice to the client, it will send out the *New Invoice Email*, which is the standard email sent out.

-If you already have sent the invoice to client and the invoice is not over due, it will send out *Invoice Reminder Email*, whose purpose is to remind the client that the invoice will be due soon.
+If you already have sent the invoice to client and the invoice is not over due, it will send out the *Invoice Reminder Email*, whose purpose is to remind the client that the invoice will be due soon.

 If the invoice has been sent and is over due than the *Payment Reminder Email* is sent, it's purpose is to gently remind clients that they are late and payment is due as soon as possible.